SFTtech/openage/doc/media/openage/blendtable_format_spec.md

 Defines a blending pattern that is used to blend one terrain texture into a different terrain texture that is directly adjacent.
-The blending mechanism is described in more detail in the [blendomatic](/doc/media/blendomatic.md) documentation.
+The blending mechanism is described in more detail in the [blendmask](blendmask_format_spec.md) format documentation.

 Parameter  | Type   | Optional | Default value
 -----------|--------|----------|--------------